openclarity/.github/profile/README.md

 ## Kubernetes Security

-Kubernetes Security is a tool for detection and management of software bills of materials (SBOMs) and vulnerabilities in container images and filesystems.
+[KubeClarity](https://github.com/openclarity/kubeclarity) is a tool for detection and management of software bills of materials (SBOMs) and vulnerabilities in container images and filesystems.
 It scans both runtime Kubernetes clusters and CI/CD pipelines for enhanced software supply-chain security.

 ![kube-clarity-diagram](profile/img/kube-clarity-diagram.webp)